i4Ds/Karabo-Pipeline/doc/src/installation_user.md

 ```

 ## Dealing with the error 'OSKAR library not found'
 If you use Karabo and get the error `RuntimeError: OSKAR library not found.` then this because the correct CUDA drivers are not installed.
+Karabo relies on CUDA drivers 11.7.
+It has been reported that often versions > 12 get installed automatically.
+In this case the above mentioned error is shown at runtime.
 More information about this issue can be found [here (issue #568)](https://github.com/i4Ds/Karabo-Pipeline/issues/568).
 Refer to this issue for a workaround.

 Please refer to the troubleshooting section at the bottom of this page if you feel something else does not work.